The 16 Very Best Things to Do in Ironbridge Gorge

 Address: 32 Wharfage, Ironbridge, Telford TF8 7NH

-Ironbridge’s best coffee happens to be sold in my favourite shop in Ironbridge, The Bolthole.
-The Bolthole is a design hub created by an interior designer and textile designer who created a brilliant space to sell a beautiful array of fabrics, furniture and handmade homewares created by 60 local makers.
+Ironbridge’s best coffee is sold in my favourite shop, The Bolthole.
+The Bolthole is a design hub created by an interior and textile designer, who crafted a brilliant space to sell a beautiful array of fabrics, furniture, and handmade homewares from 60 local makers.

 Cal, one of the designers who contributes to The Bolthole, pictured at the till.